Holland Community Opera Fellowship Application

 Candidates will be contacted by Opera Omaha to arrange an audition if being considered.

 The final stage is a site visit to Omaha at the end of February for auditions and interviews with staff and community partners.
-(During the week of February 24th, 2020)
+(Late February/Early March, Date TBA)

 Current Holland Community Opera FellowsMeet the Team